every week

 stewardship at my little farm

-per month
+per week

 same

-spend, different world
+spend, a different shape

 If you're already buying groceries, you've already paid for this.